bytecodealliance/wasm-micro-runtime/README.md

 ```

 **Base library**<br/>
-the basic support like communication, timers etc. The header files is ```lib/app-libs/base/wasm-app.h```, it includes request and response APIs, event pub/sub APIs and timer APIs.
+The basic support like communication, timers etc is already available.
+The header files is ```lib/app-libs/base/wasm-app.h```, it includes request and response APIs, event pub/sub APIs and timer APIs.
 Please be noted that they may not work if you have no corresponding framework to work with them.
 The API set is listed as below:
 ``` C
 typedef void(*request_handler_f)(request_t *) ;